ElAwbery/Lucky_Egg/README.md

      - web server no longer runs on loading, it is wrapped in a function called by application code
      - template engine separated from the application module and contains no application specific code

-13. Prevent SQL injection attacks and store on set:
+13. Prevented SQL injection attacks and added store on set:

      - Added prepared cursor objects into the database_ORM and used parameters to update table values
      - Integrated set and store functionality into the ORM, replacing the store method of previous versions with a specialized setattr